JackSomm/vf-dev-project/README.md

 I tried to build a function that would return a more robust response, but Amazon Connect broke when the response got too complicated.
 I'm not sure how to fix that part.
 It simply returned the computed vanity numbers and a boolean as an object.

 # Potential Web App
 I wasn't able to get around to creating a web app to display the vanity numbers of the last 5 callers, but I think this would've been fairly simple.
 I would've kept Node as the backend and use the AWS SDK to fetch the most recent entries from DynamoDB.
 For the frontend, while a bit overkill for something this small, I would've used Vue since it's something I'm familiar with and fairly easy to put together in a short time.
 I would display the caller's number and subsequent vanity numbers in a table for easy readability.
 # Challenges

-### 1. Vanity Numbers
+### 1. "Best" Vanity Numbers
-The first and by far the hardest challenge was creating vanity numbers from a phone number.
-In the beginning I thought it was best to find all possible letter combinations for a number.
-The algorithm for this was more understandable to me and it made sense at the time.
-But I eventually realized that I would have to compare all of the possible cominations to some list of words anyway.
+The first and by far the hardest challenge was determining the best vanity numbers from a phone number.
+My original thought was to find all possible letter combinations and the compare those against a list of words.
+Eventually I decided that filter the list of words was a simpler approach.

-So then I thought it would be better to filter the list words based on the character positons relative to the digit position in the given phone number.
+From there I filtered the list of words based on the character positons relative to the digit position in the given phone number.
 The rest of my thought process is explained above in the Determining the best vanity numbers section.
 This was challenging though for one reason in particular, "best" in this case was extremely open ended, which was one of the points of the exercise.

 I believe that in an actual professional situation there would be a lot more business logic to base "best" off of.
-There wouldn't be random people calling, but rather businesses who had a vertical, a target demographic, a business name, or a product to help guide the logic.
+There (hopefully) wouldn't be random people calling, but rather businesses who had a vertical, a target demographic, a business name, or a product to help guide the logic.
 For instance, testing with my phone number results in unusable strings.
 This made testing the contact flow after determining all the "best" logic hard.

 If I were to try and solve the case of a phone number that only had unusable strings as it's result I would try to compare it to words without an exact match.
 In this case I would try testing words with their vowels removed or missing a letter or two at the end.
 Those are fairly common middle grounds in vanity numbers.
 Another problem was my sample size of words.
 I originally had a words.txt with thousands of lines, but even when I increased the lambda's timeout limit to 2 miuntes it would timeout.